codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 - malloc in solution and free in tests
 - pass in a preallocated buffer (use size hints if possible)
 - two functions: get size, allocate in tests, run solution
-- two functions: solution with allocation, deallocation
+- two functions: solution with allocation, deallocation.
+Bookkeeping information managed by user or passed as additional `void*`
 - one function: accept buffer+size, return retsult or error and required size
 - avoid string constants, use named symbols